 The cruises on which I travelled were filled with a much younger crowd.
 This is in line with research conducted for the Cruise Lines International Association (CLIA) Global Passenger Report, which puts the average age of a cruise passenger at 46.8 years old.

 10. There’s a cruise itinerary for every type of solo traveller

 Trust me; there’s a cruise out there for every type of solo traveller.

-Whether you are a culture vulture wishing to explore the great European cities such as London, Barcelona or St. Petersburg, longing to sail in the aquamarine water of the Western Caribbean or wish to take scenic sailing to the extreme in Norway’s fjords, there’s a cruise itinerary for you.
+Perhaps you are a culture vulture wishing to explore the great European cities of Barcelona from a cruise ship or St. Petersburg.
+Or maybe you are longing to sail in the aquamarine waters of the Western Caribbean or take scenic sailing to the extreme on Norway’s fjords.

 Cruising Alone for the 1st Time: Cruises That I Loved!